 Webhooks are a powerful resource that you can use to automate your use cases and improve your productivity.
+You can find more about them through this link if you're unfamiliar.

 Unlike the API resources, which represent static data that you can create, update and retrieve as needed, webhooks represent dynamic resources.
 You can configure them to automatically notify you when a customer has taken a particular action, such as making a purchase or replying to a conversation.